anirudhhh04/Blog-App/README.md

-## Blog:
+## Blog-App:
-A simple blog webapp built with React, allowing users to create, view, and delete blog posts effortlessly.
+A simple webapp built with React, allowing users to create, view, and delete blog posts effortlessly.